DC FanDome Part 2 is coming: Get ready for Harley Quinn, Black Lightning, the Batmobile

 CNET's Mike Sorrentino contributed to this report.

-Discuss: DC FanDome part 2 coming: Get ready for Harley Quinn, Black Lightning, the Batmobile
+Discuss: DC FanDome Saturday: Get ready for Harley Quinn, Black Lightning, the Batmobile

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.